g-poulos/usv_controller/README.md

-With the dynamic model simulation result files and the bagfile record from the Gazebo simulation the `plot_forces.ipynb` can be used to plot the hydrodynamics, disturbances and thrust forces and torque for both simulations.
+With the dynamic model simulation result files and the bagfile record from the Gazebo simulation, the `plot_forces.ipynb` can be used to plot the hydrodynamics, disturbances and thrust forces and torque for both simulations.